zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 Until you understand this command you should make sure you are under `Champ.wad` like the above image!
 {.is-warning}

-## 4. Optional: Fix bad DDS file's dimensions
+## 4. Optional: Fix bad DDS dimensions

 This section is slightly more nuanced and may seem confusing, but in the end it is 1-2 commands and little reading.